dwyl/flutter-wysiwyg-editor-tutorial/README.md

 but to no avail.

 We've opened an issue on `flutter-quill` about this.
-You can visit it in https://github.com/singerdmx/flutter-quill/issues/1389.
+You can visit it in https://github.com/singerdmx/flutter-quill/issues/1389 if you want more information about this issue.

 Therefore, pieces of code related to image and video embeds aren't being covered by the tests.